CESAR CHAVEZ ONE STOP CENTER

 There are no charges to students for the disbursement of financial aid and students may change their refund preference at any time and as many times as they wish.

-Financial Aid funds will first reduce any debts owed to SWC and the remaining balance will go to students by the disbursement method chosen by the student.
-The first disbursement of Pell grant each semester will be 30% of that term’s eligibility and the balance (70%) will be disbursed in the third payment of the semester.
-Students awarded after the third disbursement will receive 100% of that term’s eligibility.
+Financial Aid funds will first reduce any eligible debts owed to SWC and the remaining balance will go to students by the disbursement method chosen by the student.
+The first disbursement of Pell grant each semester will be 30% of that term’s eligibility and the balance (70%) will be disbursed in the mid-term of the semester.
+Students awarded after the mid-term disbursement will receive 100% of that term’s eligibility.

 Withdrawal from Courses and Return of Title IV Funds

 Federal Financial Aid funds are awarded under the assumption that students will attend school for the entire payment period or period of enrollment for which the aid was awarded and will complete all the units on which their award was calculated.
-Students who withdraw from all classes will have the amount of Title IV Federal Financial Aid that was earned and are entitled to keep, determined by a mandated federal formula.
+Students who withdraw from all classes will have the amount of Title IV federal Financial Aid that was earned and are entitled to keep calculated using a mandated federal formula.

 Satisfactory Academic Progress (SAP) Standards